davidbannon/libqt6pas/README.md

-libqt6pas is an interface between Lazarus and the Qt6 libraries.
+libqt6pas is an interface between a (Qt6) Lazarus application and the Qt6 libraries.
 Not all Qt6 functions are available, only those necessary for Lazarus functionality.
 See https://wiki.freepascal.org/Qt6_Interface

 This is an unofficial copy of the libqt6pas code from the Lazarus Main (aka Trunk, master).
-It is very new, should be regarded as experimental but does appear to work !
+It is very new, should be regarded as experimental but does appear to work and is extensivly tested !
 At some point in time, the distros will catch up and, if you can, you should use a distro distributed verion of the library.
 However, its possible that the libraries here will often be ahead of your distro.